 Remember these buttermilk fantail rolls that I raved about a couple weeks ago?
 They are delicious.
 I did lament their prodigious reliance on butter, though, and reader UtopianFlower asked if olive oil could be substituted.
 Why yes!
 I thought.
 Why not?
 Here's a tweaked recipe, with a couple other changes of my own.
 And you know what?
 I actually like these better than the originals.

 The primary change that I made to this recipe has to do with the olive oil.
 I substituted olive oil for the butter, which changes the flavor, of course, but also makes these a little flakier — almost like a brioche.
-I substituted yogurt for the buttermilk, to give these an even more pronounced tanginess to offset the golden flavor of the olive oil.
-I also added chives, for some herbed summer flavor, and my guests (who had tried the original fantails as well) raved about this change.
+I also substituted yogurt for the buttermilk to give them an even more pronounced tanginess and help offset the golden flavor of the olive oil.
+I added chives, for some herbed summer flavor, and my guests (who had tried the original fantails as well) raved about this change.
 They loved the light onion fragrance the chives added.
 I also want to try these with thyme or rosemary.

 This type of roll is probably my new favorite sort of bread for dinner parties.
 Yes, it takes a little while to put together, but if you are at home all day, it's so easy.
 There is very little hands-on time, and the payoff is just so worth it.

 4 teaspoons active dry yeast

 3/4 cup warm water (warm to the touch, but not hot)